Does Medicare cover dentures or dental implants?

 - Original Medicare does not cover dentures (false teeth).

 - Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage.... does not cover dental implants unless they are deemed medically necessary due to another serious health issue (e.g., cancer).
+Part B is medical coverage.... does not cover dental implants unless they are deemed Services or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice.... due to another serious health issue (e.g., cancer).

 - In general, Medicare does not cover any routine dental or oral health services, including cleanings, X-rays, fillings and other restoration work.